CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/ACL-Commands.md

 ## nv show interface \<interface-id\> acl \<acl-id\>

-Shows information about the specified Access Control List (ACL) on the specified interface.
+Shows information about the specified ACL on the specified interface.
 You use ACLs to match packets and take actions.

 ### Command Syntax